cbarnes5/World_Development_Project/wdx_analysis.md

 ![PLot 3](https://raw.githubusercontent.com/cbarnes5/world_development_explorer/main/Charts/Plot%203.png)
 **Plot 3**

 In order to answer the question of whether girl’s education and literacy rates effect a nations economy, we can analyze the GDP Per Capita indicator.
-As shown in Plot 4 from a variety of countries grouped by income level, all countries on the plot with a high GDP have close to 100% literacy rate.
-We can also look at Mali’s GDP and women’s literacy data over time and determine that as the countries literacy rate among 15-25 year old women increase, as does it’s GDP (Plots 5 & 6).
+As shown in Plot 4 from a variety of countries grouped by income level, all countries on the plot with a GDP approaching 20% or higher have close to a 100% literacy rate among females aged 15-24.
+We can also look at Mali’s GDP and women’s literacy data over time and determine that as the countries literacy rate among 15-24 year old women increase, as does it’s GDP (Plots 5 & 6).
 Likely because there are more workers able to do jobs that require an education.

 ![PLot 4](https://raw.githubusercontent.com/cbarnes5/world_development_explorer/main/Charts/Plot%204.png)
 **Plot 4**